 The best time to go street go-karting really depends on the kind of experience you’re after.

-Daytime offers excellent visibility and plenty of chances to wave at awestruck pedestrians.
-But I’d recommend going for the evening, though, to enjoy the city’s dazzling neon lights – a wholly different experience.
+Daytime offers excellent visibility and nice views.
+But I’d recommend going for the evening, though, to enjoy the city’s neon lights and night atmosphere.
+Driving through Shibuya, Shinjuku, or Namba at night vs day is a completely different experience.

 Capture the Best Moments